kintohub/kintohub-docs/docs/getting-started.md

 ## Create a Kintoblock on KintoHub from the service we just created

+*For more details and screenshots about creating KintoBlocks read more [here](creating-a-kintoblock.md)*

-By this point, you should already have a GitHub repository that is compatible with Kintohub
+By this point, you should already have a GitHub repository that is compatible with KintoHub

 Next step is connecting your workspace to your GitHub account.
 Go to edit workspace and click on connect GitHub button.